denizzzka/dpq2/README.md

 --------

 ####Requirements:
-Currently code builds with libpq 9.1.0 and higher, compiler dmd 2.062 and higher.
+Currently code builds with libpq 9.1.0 and higher.
 Bindings for libpq can be static or dynamic, compilation described below.

 Instead of explicitly installing dpq2, it is now recommended to use